WorldsStrongestGamer/Audio_Corruptor/README.md

 # Audio-Corruptor
 Really poorly written program that corrupts mp3 files!
-Thought I would upload this because I guess sometime somewhere somebody MIGHT have a use for a program like this.
+Thought I would upload this because I guess sometime, somewhere, somebody MIGHT have a use for a program like this.
 Abides by no proper coding conventions and comments were an afterthought, good luck!

 How to run it:
 Unlike every other stupid git hub project that tells you to type 15+ things into a command line interface but NOT what command line interface/interfaces and does not work half the time because you forgot 1 of the 20 dependencies required (please be more cortiuous guys, some of us are not as smart).
 Just download the zip file and run the jar file titled “AudioCorruptor”

-Hi, here are the instructions on how to use please be gentle with the code it has been tested like once ever:
+Hi, here are the instructions on how to use the program (please be gentle with the code it has been tested like once ever):

   1. Choose an input file location (must be mp3)asdf
   2. Choose an output file that already exists or go to a folder you want to place the corrupted mp3 in, write the name of the file you want to create, and then click open